 - Academy of Dog Training & Behaviour Approved Instructor (ADTB).

 - Certified education in Leadership, Life Coaching (ACELC, PCELC Accreditation) and Mentoring; Human-Companion Animals interaction; Behavior Management and Psychology; Psychosociology at work and interpersonal skills management; Social psychology; CBT; NLP (ABNLP) and Critical Thinking.

-- Canine Good Citizen (CGC) Approved Evaluator (license 92303) (American Kennel Club), and officially authorized by AKC to use the CGC program outside the US.
-He implemented the program for one year in Portugal, adapting it to the theoretical and practical program he already used for the individual dog owners education.
+- Canine Good Citizen (CGC), Urban and Community Canine, Trick Dog and AKC Temperament Test (ATT) Approved Evaluator (license 92303) by American Kennel Club (AKC), and officially authorized by AKC to use the CGC program outside the US.
+He implemented the program for one year in Portugal, adapting it to the theoretical and practical program he already used (and uses) for the individual dog owners education.

 - Portuguese Instruction Skills License- CAP/CCP F584684 (Administration Business School).